KDE/digikam-doc/supported_materials/movie_formats.rst

 Video Formats
 -------------

-digiKam relies on `FFMpeg Multimedia framework <https://ffmpeg.org/>`_ to handle video files.
+digiKam relies on the `FFMpeg Multimedia framework <https://ffmpeg.org/>`_ to handle video files.
 FFmpeg is a powerful video toolkit, which include all codecs that digiKam needs to play video files.

 FFmpeg codec is available under Linux® desktop, macOS, and Windows.
 You don't need to install extra video codecs on your computer.